massimocaprinali/cloud-foundry-public/cf.md

 ### Viewing {{site.data.keyword.cloud_notm}} infrastructure layers
 {: #viewinfra}

-You can run the **ibmcloud cf stacks** command to show the available stacks, or root filesystems, that your apps are to be deployed to.
-You can also specify the stack when you use the **ibmcloud cf push** command with the *-s* option and the *stack_name*, where the stack_name is the root filesystem. {{site.data.keyword.ibmcf_notm}} only supports `cflinuxfs3` currently:
+You can run the **ibmcloud cf stacks** command to show the available stacks, or root file systems, that your apps are to be deployed to.
+You can also specify the stack when you use the **ibmcloud cf push** command with the *-s* option and the *stack_name*, where the stack_name is the root file system. {{site.data.keyword.ibmcf_notm}} only supports `cflinuxfs3` currently:

 ```
 ibmcloud cf push <APP_NAME> -s STACK